 Types of Elder Abuse

-There are many forms of elder abuse, which can vary and include the following:
+There are many forms of elder abuse, which can include the following:

-If you suspect someone you care about is being subjected to any form of elder abuse in their home or a nursing home, it is important to act immediately.
+It is horrible to see your loves ones abused in any way.
+If you suspect someone you care about is being subjected to any form of elder abuse, it is important to act immediately.
 This is essential in stopping the abuse and in collecting any evidence.
-For example, elders who live in assisted care facilities and have their own rooms may be able to place hidden monitoring devices in the rooms.
+First, try to privately talk to the loved one you suspect may be being abused.
+You can express that you think something may be wrong and you want to help.
+If they avoid the questions or get upset, they may be being abused.
+If you are able to, place hidden monitoring devices in their room to catch the abuse and have video evidence.
 It is also important to contact the authorities in order to fill out a report and begin an investigation into the abuse.

 If someone you love, your parent, grandparent, or other elderly relative has been the victim of elder abuse in Philadelphia, contact our office immediately to discuss your options at no cost.
-Time limitations apply to your potential claims, so do not delay in contacting a Philadelphia elder abuse attorney for help.
+Time limitations apply to any potential claims, so call us today to protect your loved one.